Determining Tax Filing Status

 Qualifying Widow(er) With Dependent Child

 If your spouse died during the previous two years, you may be able to file as a qualifying widow or widower.
-To do this, you must meet all four of the following requirements:
+To do this, you must meet all 5 of the following requirements:

-- You were entitled to file a joint return with your spouse in the year he or she died (it doesn't matter whether you actually filed a joint return);
+- You were entitled to file a joint return with your spouse in the year they died (it doesn't matter whether you actually filed a joint return);

 - You didn't remarry before the end of the current tax year;

-- You paid more than half the cost of keeping up a home that was the main home for you and that child, for the whole year.
+- You paid more than half the cost of keeping up a home for the whole year.